Ebenezer Prout: Personal life

 Prout married Julia West in 1861, and they lived at 246 Richmond Road, Hackney.
-There were five children: Florence (1862–1921), Louis Beethoven (1864–1944), Edith Julia (1867–1913), Alice (1869–1870) and Alice Ellen (1871–1957).
+There were five children: Florence (1862–1921), Louis Beethoven (1864–1944), Edith Julia (1867–1913), Alice (1869–1870) and Alice Ellen Prout (1871–1957).
 Louis Beethoven was a writer on musical theory, having trained under his father at the Royal Academy, and becoming professor at the Guildhall School.
 Louis Beethoven Prout's principal works are an Analysis of Bach's 48 Fugues (Weekes); Harmonic Analysis (Augener); Sidelights on Harmony (Augener); and Time, Rhythm and Expression (Augener).
 Like his sister Alice Ellen, he was also an entomologist, being a foremost authority on the Geometridae, or geometer moths.

 His obituary in The Musical Times noted that:

 "Prout had a phenomenal musical memory.
 He was a devout Bach worshipper, and probably knew this incomparable composer's music as well as any man in Europe.
 His attitude to Wagner's music was on the whole appreciative.
 To the extreme moderns he was less sympathetic.
 Prout was a keen and brilliant conversationalist, always able, in musical matters at least, to support his opinion by wise saws and modern instances.
 Punctuality was one of his virtues, and he planned his work with marvellous exactitude.
 He would tell you in March all that he meant to accomplish in the next few months, and on what day in July and by what train he would depart for his holiday, and it all came off.
 He was a rare linguist, a chess player, a great smoker, a raconteur of exceptional interest, somewhat of a Bohemian in dress, and his whole life was an inspiration to his great circle of friends."